-How to Get Exactly What You Want For Christmas
+How to Get Exactly What You Want For Any Holiday Gift!

 Look, Ladies, I’m gonna get right to the point here.
 My husband may be one of the nicest people on the planet, and he may be an awesome dad.
 But for the life of him, he cannot read my mind, and he especially can’t take a hint.
 I suspect it’s a general ‘male’ thing.
 So after years of disappointing, and–quite frankly–confusing gifts, I decided to take matters into my own hands.
-What I’m about to share is how to take matters into your own hands as well, to get exactly what you want for Christmas.
-(Or any gift-giving time, really.)
+What I’m about to share is how to take matters into your own hands as well, to get the gift you want.

 Ok, so lemme back it up a bit to the beginning so this doesn’t sound like it’s coming out of left field…